tumtumtum/StreamingKit/README.md

 ## Main Features

+* Free OSS.
-* Simple OOP API.
+* Simple API.
 * Easy to read source.
-* Mostly asynchronous API.
+* Carefully multi-threaded to provide a responsive API that won't block your UI thread nor starve the audio buffers.
 * Buffered and gapless playback between all format types.
 * Easy to implement audio data sources (Local, HTTP, Auto Recovering HTTP DataSources are provided).
 * Easy to extend DataSource to support adaptive buffering, encryption, etc.
 * Optimised for low CPU/battery usage.
+(0% - 1% CPU usage when streaming)
 * Optimised for linear data sources.
 Random access sources are required only for seeking.
+* StreamingKit 0.2.0 uses the AudioUnit API rather than the slower AudioQueues API which allows real-time interception of the raw PCM data for features such as level metering, EQ, etc.
 * Example apps iOS and Mac OSX provided.
-* StreamingKit 0.2.0 uses the AudioUnit API rather than the slower AudioQueues API which allows real-time interception of the raw PCM data for features such as level metering, EQ, etc.

 ## Installation